assaultcube/AC/source/README.txt

 License
 =======

-The ActionCube source code is mainly based on the cube game/engine and uses the same license (z-lib like).
-See README_CUBEENGINE.txt In addition ActionCube contains code from pCube (Cube pro mod) and Sauerbraten (Cube successor).
+The AssaultCube source code is mainly based on the cube game/engine and uses the same license (z-lib like).
+See README_CUBEENGINE.txt In addition AssaultCube contains code from pCube (Cube pro mod) and Sauerbraten (Cube successor).

-ActionCube Authors
+AssaultCube Authors
 ==================

 Adrian 'driAn' Henke			drian at sprintf.org